You’re ten minutes into scrolling through an endless deluge of company websites when you consider going on break:

 Strouse doesn’t produce die cut tools for ourselves, and we cannot produce them for anyone else.
 After you submit your part drawing, we make adjustments to format it for the rotary press and forward it to a die cut toolmaker who then constructs a tool.

-Toolmakers build all of our die cut tools, so if you’re looking for those, Strouse might not be the right fit.
+Toolmakers build all of our die cut tools, so if you’re looking for those, you’ll want to contact a toolmaker directly.

 3. Project Design (from scratch)